Frost-Marc/Breakout/README.md

 # Time Details and Changelist
 <Add information to this section about the time you've taken for this task along with a professional changelist.>

-- fixed compiler error by commenting out #include of fire ball power up class from the .h of the base power up class to stop its circular dependancy - 10 mins
+- fixed compiler error by commenting out #include of fire ball power up class from the .h of the base power up class to stop its circular dependancy - 5 mins
 - chnaged colour of fireball power up to green to match specifications - 2 mins
-- added trail vfx to ball, trail follows balls movement and direction by creating a ball at the past positions of the ball then removes them over time when it reaches the max trail length - 1hr
+- added trail vfx to ball, trail follows balls movement and direction by creating a ball at its past positions then removes them over time when it reaches the max trail length - 1hr
+- added to trail vfx so that when the ball breaks a brick the trails colour is randomized and changed except for when it has the fireball power up - 1hr
 - added new ball power up, big ball, doubles the radius of the ball - 1hr
 - added new ball power up, small ball, halfs the radius of the ball - 15 mins
 - added screen shake to the game, the screen shakes at varieying intensities and durations when the ball hits walls, ceiling and when loosing a life - 30mins